dstroot/react-infinite-scroll/README.md

 * Open two terminal windows.
 In the first, run the Netlify lambda function using `yarn/npm lambda`.
 In the second run `yarn/npm start`.

 ### Notes

+The app uses React (a Facebook open source library) and is deployed on Netlify.
+It uses Netlify for its CI/CD pipeline.
+As with everything I build it has a full test suite and is fully fluid and will adjust to the viewport size.

 Make sure if you deploy to netlify you setup your unsplash API key.
 Put it in a ".env" file and make sure it is ignored in .gitignore: `UNSPLASH_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxx`